dmsalinas/Spam-Detection-Model/README.md

 # Requirements
 - Operating system :  Windows 10 OS or Mac OS
-- Platform : Python 3.12, Jupyter_lab, or Visual Studio Code
+- Platform : Python 3.12, Jupyter Notebook, or Visual Studio Code

 # The following imports are needed to run the complete analyses:
 - pandas